splendiddata/pg_cron_helper/README.md

 ```
 **Aborts a running job**

-If the job is not running, nothign will happen
+If the job is not running, nothing will happen

 **Arguments:**